MSeidelFed/KineticMSI/USAGE.md

                          [5,] "Sample_X"    | "PIP2492"  | ""         | "4"           |  "0"           | "70000"     |
                          [6,] "Sample_X"    | "PIP2492"  | ""         | "5"           |  "0"           | "70000"     |

-and can be obtained from our universal input csv format file (Data/Universal_Isotopologue_File.csv) using the function ProduceIsoCorTables as follows:
+The exemplary format can be obtained from our universal input csv format file ("Universal_Isotopologue_File.csv") using the function ProduceIsoCorTables as follows:

 ```{r}
 WT1 <- ProduceIsoCorTables(PathToCSV_file = "Replicate 1/Pyr layer replicate1  29WT.csv")